S0ulShell/S0ulShell/README.md

 - 👋 Hi, I’m @S0ulShell

 - 👀 I’m interested in all things computers and anything artsy
-- 🌱 I’m currently learning web development, server management and game design.
+- 🌱 I’m currently learning web development, server management and game development.
 - 💞️ I’m looking to collaborate on anything really as long as I can learn along the way!
 - 📫 How to reach me: rsshell99@gmail.com